Resume Tips

 Key Takeaways:

-- Start your resume with an objective and clear statement.
+- Begin your resume by making a clear objective statement.

-- Use bullet points to highlight successes.
+- Use bullet points to highlight accomplishments.

 - Emphasize transferable skills.